tsawler/persist/README.md

 a database.

-This project does nothing particularly spectacular; it exists simply to save me writing the same 100 lines of code everytime I need to connect to a database.
+This project does nothing particularly spectacular; it exists simply to save me writing the same 100 lines of code every time I need to connect to a database.

 Currently, this project supports Postgres, MariaDB/MySQL, and sqlite.